mpadge/hackmd-stat-software/category-demos/bayesian-demos.md

   data simulated with fixed random seeds)
 - [x] G4.1 Data sets are created within software, but not in a way that is appropriate for export, so not applicable.
+- [ ] G4.2 Tests do not cover all error and warning conditions
+- [ ] G4.3 Absence of missing or undefined values in return objects not explicitly tested.
-- [x] G4.2 Correctness tests appropriately implemented.
+- [x] G4.4 Correctness tests appropriately implemented.
-- [x] G4.3 Correctness tests are run with a fixed random seed
+- [x] G4.5 Correctness tests are run with a fixed random seed
-- [x] G4.4 Parameter recovery tests appropriately implemented.
+- [x] G4.6 Parameter recovery tests appropriately implemented.
-- [x] G4.5 Algorithm performance tests appropriately implemented.
+- [x] G4.7 Algorithm performance tests appropriately implemented.
-- [x] G4.6 Edge condition tests appropriately implemented.
+- [x] G4.8 Edge condition tests appropriately implemented.
-- [ ] G4.7 No noise susceptibility tests implemented.
+- [ ] G4.9 No noise susceptibility tests implemented.
-- [ ] G4.8 No extended tests included, so not applicable
+- [ ] G4.10 No extended tests included, so not applicable

 ### Bayesian Standards